 Today was a busy day for Kilmarnock town centre and for The Burns Mall, as they were host to a gaming event that took over several vacant spaces in the shopping centre from 11am until 3pm.
 There were plenty of things to do, and there was music, games and activities aplenty.

-Right in the middle of the cross in the town centre they’d set up a stage for the various music acts that were set to play throughout the day and when there wasn’t anyone up they had a DJ to play familiar tunes and chat to the public as they milled about.
-I will say this though, when he was talking the speakers were a bit too loud and tinny but he played good music so I’ll give him a pass.
+Right in the middle of Kilmarnock Cross, a public square in the middle of the town centre, they had set up a stage for various local music acts who were set to play throughout the day, and when there wasn’t an act on stage they had a DJ to play tunes and chat to the public as they milled out.
+I do have to say, that the speakers were perhaps a little too loud, and a bit tinny, but he was playing some good music so I’ll give him a pass.

-A disused store was converted into a gaming space for the event, they had a few TV’s with a range of consoles plugged in so the public could play a variety of games from Tekken to Crash Bandicoot to Rock Band.
-In the same space they also had Arcade machines where you could play old classics like Pacman and Donkey Kong.
-Finally tucked away in a little corner was a man selling comic books, as well as posters and other geeky trinkets.
-While we were checking out the gaming space someone in a dinosaur costume popped in to shake things up.
-Not many events can claim to have a big dinosaur wandering about.
+One of the vacant lots inside the shopping centre was converted into a gaming space for the day, with various flat screen televisions set up, with consoles plugged in so that members of the public could play games, options ranging from Tekken to Crash Bandicoot, right through to Rock Band.
+In that same space they also had some retro arcade machines where you could play old classics like Pac-Man and Donkey Kong.
+They also clearly knew their market, because tucked away in the corner was a man selling comic books, as well as posters and other geeky trinkets as well.
+Oh and while we were checking out the gaming space, someone in a dinosaur costume popped in for a visit, and no many events can claim to have a big dinosaur wandering about.

-My only real complaint about the entire day was that there were too many people handing out leaflets but I guess that’s the price you have to pay for events like this, but overall it was an enjoyable and entertaining afternoon.
+I think my only real complaint about the entire day was that there were too many people handing out leaflets, it just felt invasive, especially since they could have or did have a table set up.
+But I suppose that’s the price you pay for having a fun event like this, and overall it was an enjoyable and entertaining afternoon out in Kilmarnock.